 |

-I hope these few lines will help
+I hope these few lines

 therefore lies in lip manipulation, which produces melodic sounds